oregami/oregami-client_deprecated/app/bower_components/restangular/README.md

 });
 ````

 The Restangular service may be injected into any Controller or Directive :)
+Note: When adding Restangular as a dependency it is not capitalized 'restangular'
+      But when injected into your controller it is 'Restangular'

 ## Using Restangular